hbustamante8/Movies-ETL/README.md

 ## Summary

-The ETL function created collects and cleans the data from the three different data sources (Wikipedia JSON, Kaggle csv and ratings csv.
+The ETL function created collects and cleans the data from the three different data sources (Wikipedia JSON, Kaggle csv, and ratings csv.
 The function merges the data and loads it into PostgreSQL database.
 Now the tables within the database can be used by the hackathon participants to conduct their analysis.